-Written records will be kept on camp premises for all campers, and will include names, addresses, and phone numbers of their parents or legal guardians, as well as all parental consent forms.
+Written records will be kept on camp premises for all campers and will include the names, addresses, and phone numbers of their parents or legal guardians, and all parental consent forms.
 All campers will be released only to a legal guardian or substitute as indicated on the Camper Application Consent Form.